moq-wg/moq-transport/draft-ietf-moq-transport.md

 within a session.
 For a Standalone Fetch a new Subscribe ID MUST be used.
 For a Joining Fetch, the Subscribe ID MUST correspond to a Subscribe which has already been sent.
-If a publisher receives a Joining Fetch with a Subscribe ID that does not correspond to an existing Subscribe, it MUST close the session with an Invalid Subscribe ID error.
+If a publisher receives a Joining Fetch with a Subscribe ID that does not correspond to an existing Subscribe, it MUST respond with a Fetch Error.

 * Subscriber Priority: Specifies the priority of a fetch request relative to other subscriptions or fetches in the same session.
 Lower numbers get higher